 And if you are considering putting your home on the market anytime soon, then nice hardwood floors will certainly add value to the price of your home.

-Things to Consider
+Things To Consider

-First, you’ll need to check the thickness of your hardwoods.
+First, you’ll need to check the thickness of your existing hardwoods.
 If you are in an older home, these floors may have been refinished multiple times already.

 And at some point, they could become too thin to sand down and refinish again.
 It is best to have at least ¾’ thickness or more before you start.